snowflakedb/snowflake-connector-net/doc/StructuredTypes.md

 ### Creating objects by properties order

 Creating objects by properties order is a default construction method.
-Objects are created by the non-parametrised constructor, and then the n-th Snowflake object field is converted into the n-th customer object property, one by one.
+Objects are created by the non-parametrized constructor, and then the n-th Snowflake object field is converted into the n-th customer object property, one by one.

 You can annotate your class with `SnowflakeObject` annotation to make sure this creation method would be chosen (however it is not necessary since it is a default method):
 ```csharp